griffithlab/genviz.org/_posts/0007-01-01-DifferentialExpression.md

 heatmap <- ggplot(deseq2VST, aes(x=variable, y=Gene, fill=value)) + geom_raster() + scale_fill_viridis(trans="sqrt") + theme(axis.text.x=element_text(angle=65, hjust=1), axis.text.y=element_blank(), axis.ticks.y=element_blank())
 ```

 Let's briefly talk about the steps we took to obtain the heatmap we plotted above.
 First we took our [DESeq2DataSet](https://www.rdocumentation.org/packages/DESeq/versions/1.24.0/topics/DESeqDataSet-class) object we obtained from the command [DESeq()](https://www.rdocumentation.org/packages/DESeq/versions/1.24.0/topics/DESeq) and transformed the values using the variance stabilizing tranform algorithm from the [vst()](https://www.rdocumentation.org/packages/DESeq/versions/1.24.0/topics/vst) function.
 We then extracted these transformed values with the [assay()](https://www.rdocumentation.org/packages/SummarizedExperiment/versions/1.2.3/topics/SummarizedExperiment-class) function and converted the resulting object to a data frame with a column for gene id's.
-We next used the differential expression results we had previously obtained to filter our transformed matrix to only those genes which were significantly differentially expressed and with a log2 fold change greater than 2.
+We next used the differential expression results we had previously obtained to filter our transformed matrix to only those genes which were significantly differentially expressed (q-value <= .05)and with a log2 fold change greater than 3.
 Up to this point our transformed values have been in "wide" format, however [ggplot2](http://ggplot2.tidyverse.org/reference/) required long format, we achieve this with [melt()](https://www.rdocumentation.org/packages/reshape2/versions/1.4.2/topics/melt) function from the [reshape2](https://cran.r-project.org/web/packages/reshape2/index.html) package.
 Finally we use [ggplot2](http://ggplot2.tidyverse.org/reference/) and the [geom_raster()](http://ggplot2.tidyverse.org/reference/geom_tile.html) function to create a heatmap using the color scheme available from the [viridis](https://cran.r-project.org/web/packages/viridis/index.html) package.

 Now that we have a heatmap let's start clustering using the functions available with base R. The first step is to convert our transformed values back to wide format using [dcast()](https://www.rdocumentation.org/packages/reshape2/versions/1.4.2/topics/cast) with row names and columns names as genes and samples respectively.
 Next we can compute a distance matrix using [dist()](https://www.rdocumentation.org/packages/stats/versions/3.4.1/topics/dist) which will compute the distance based on the rows of our data frame.
 This will give us the distance matrix based on our genes, but we also want a distance matrix based on the samples, for this we simply have to transpose our matrix before calling [dist()](https://www.rdocumentation.org/packages/stats/versions/3.4.1/topics/dist) with the function [t()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/t).
 From there we can perform hierarchical clustering with the [hclust()](https://www.rdocumentation.org/packages/stats/versions/3.4.1/topics/hclust) function.
 We then install the [ggdendro](https://cran.r-project.org/web/packages/ggdendro/index.html) package to construct a dendrogram as described in their [vignette](https://cran.r-project.org/web/packages/ggdendro/vignettes/ggdendro.html).
 Finally we re-create the heatmap to match the dendrogram using the [factor()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/factor) function to re-order how samples are plotted.
 Because ggplot plots use grid graphics underneath we can use the [gridExtra](https://cran.r-project.org/web/packages/gridExtra/index.html) package to combine both plots into one with the function [grid.arrange()](https://www.rdocumentation.org/packages/gridExtra/versions/2.2.1/topics/arrangeGrob).